|

 ACER

 x conspicuum 'Candy Stripe' A new selection that is thought to be a hybrid between Acer capillipes and Acer pensylvanicum.
-Small growing than many of the Snakebarks, the leaves are also smaller giving the whole plant a lighter, more airy appearance.
+Smaller growing than some of the Snakebark species, this has a chunkier, more uprigh habit that makes a wonderful tidy and symmetrical plant, even in our exposed conditions.
 The dramatic winter bark has a dark purple background, heavily striated with white, whilst the young shoots are a rich reddish purple.
-5m. from £27.50 |
+5m.
+See it growing at the top of our Quarry Garden and in the Winter Garden. |

 |